Built-in Conditions Reference

 MilliRules comes with a comprehensive set of built-in conditions for both framework-agnostic PHP applications and WordPress-specific scenarios.
 This reference guide documents every available condition with examples and usage patterns.

-Condition Packages#Copied!
+Condition Packages#

 Conditions are organized into packages: